smf-steve/parse_options/README.md

           * program's code still must manage which have arguments or not
             - (My getops with --banner support address this by the introduction of the OPTVALUE variable)

       - Notes:
         * supports alternative presentation of long options which begin with a single "-"
-         * Shuffling of args can be turned of... so says the docs
+        * Shuffling of args can be turned off... with the use of a +
           - does it, what value is there in shuffling
           - +, - as the first character in the shortops, but with the correct usage
             - getopts -o "+d::" -- params
               ```
               $ getopt -o "+xd::" --  -xd one done -xdtwo -dthree -d four -x arg1
                  -x -d '' -- 'one' 'done' '-xdtwo' '-dthree' '-d' 'four' '-x' 'arg1'

               $ getopt "xd::"  -xd one done -xdtwo -dthree -d four -x arg1
                  -x -d  -x -d two -d three -d  -x -- one done four arg1
               ```
             - notice the extract of the first -d, no shuffle

+        * If the option has an optional argument, it must be written directly after the long option name, separated by '=', if present (if you add the '=' but nothing behind it, it is interpreted as if no argument was present; this is a slight bug, see the BUGS)
+          - I.e.,  --banner=  is determined to be a "slight bug"
+          - Note   --banner='' is equivalent to --banner=
+            - Possible change, is if you can define a default
+              -  --banner='${default}'  -->  --banner '${default}'
+              -  --banner='${lambda}'  -->  --banner '${lambda}'

+        * Each parameter not starting with a '-', and not a required argument of a previous option, is a non-option parameter.
+          - hence   -f -file    , -file is deemed to be a non-option parameter
+          - this is the difference between gnu getopts definition and mine.

   * getopt: a bash utility that standardize the presentation of command-line options